hokiemft/starter-hello-world/content/home/homepage.md

 ## My Mission

-To help people not miss the forest for the trees.
+To help people not miss the forest for the trees

 ## Specialties

-Conversation, Systems Thinking, Pedagogy, Reflective Supervision
+Relationships, Trauma

 ## Experience